hippiehunter/dblbook/src/io/isam.md

 - **RFA**
 - **WAIT**

-**Positioning vs. Retrieving**:
+**Positioning vs retrieving**:
-- While `READ` retrieves and locks the record in one operation, `FIND` only attempts to position the pointer to the record.
+- While READ retrieves and locks the record in one operation, FIND only attempts to position the pointer to the record.

-**Use Cases for FIND**:
+**Use cases for FIND**:
-- `FIND` will set the context for a future `READS` operation.
-This has been used in applications to slightly simplify the `READS` loop to avoid the specialized initial step of dealing with the first record.
+- FIND will set the context for a future READS operation.
+This has been used in applications to slightly simplify the READS loop to avoid the specialized initial step of dealing with the first record.
-- `FIND` is useful if you need to check for the existence of a record without retrieving it.
-This can be useful for checking for duplicates or for checking for the existence of a record before creating it.
+- FIND is useful if you need to check for the existence of a record without retrieving it, for example, if you want to check for duplicates or for the existence of a record before creating it.
-- `FIND` is also useful if you need to lock a record without retrieving it.
-This can be useful for optimistic locking or for locking a record before overwriting it.
+- FIND is also useful if you need to lock a record without retrieving it, for example, for optimistic locking or for locking a record before overwriting it.

-**Locking Behavior**:
+**Locking behavior**:
-- By default, `FIND` does not lock the located record unless explicitly specified with the `LOCK` qualifier or enabled through compiler options.
-This contrasts with `READ`, which automatically locks the retrieved record if used on a channel opened for update.
+- By default, FIND does not lock the located record unless explicitly specified with the `LOCK` qualifier or enabled through compiler options.
+READ, on the other hand, automatically locks the retrieved record if used on a channel opened for update.

-## Keyed Lookups
+## Keyed lookups

 Keyed lookups in ISAM files are a fundamental aspect of database operations in DBL, offering a distinct approach compared to non-ordered keyed lookups, such as those in a hash table.
 Understanding these differences, as well as the concept of partial keyed reads, is crucial for database developers.

-### Keyed Lookups in ISAM Files
+### Keyed lookups in ISAM files

-**Ordered Nature of ISAM Lookups**:
+**Ordered nature of ISAM lookups**:
 - ISAM files in DBL utilize ordered keys for data retrieval, meaning the records are sorted based on the key values.
 This ordered structure enables efficient range queries and sequential access based on key order.
 For example, you can quickly locate a record with a specific key or navigate through records in a sorted manner.

-**Comparison with Hash Table Lookups**:
+**Comparison with hash table lookups**:
 - Unlike ISAM files, hash tables are typically unordered.
 A hash table provides fast access to records based on a hash key, but it doesn't maintain any order among these keys.
 While hash tables excel in scenarios where you need to quickly access a record by a unique key, they don't support range queries or ordered traversals as ISAM files do.

-**Efficiency Considerations**:
+**Efficiency considerations**:
 - In scenarios where the order of records is important, ISAM files are more efficient than hash tables.
 The ability to perform range scans and ordered retrievals makes ISAM files preferable for applications where such operations are frequent.

-### Partial Keyed Reads in ISAM
+### Partial keyed reads in ISAM

-**Understanding Partial Keyed Reads**:
+**Understanding partial keyed reads**:
 - Partial keyed reads in ISAM files allow for searches based on a portion of the key, starting from the leftmost part.
 This means you can perform lookups using only the beginning segment of the key, and the search will return records that match this partial key.

-**Left-to-Right Application in Keyspace**:
+**Left-to-right application in keyspace**:
 - The key structure in ISAM files is significant when it comes to partial keyed reads.
 The search considers the key's structure from left to right.
 For instance, if you have a composite key made of two fields, say, region and department, a partial key search with just the region will return all records within that region, regardless of the department.

-**Use Case Scenarios**:
+**Use case scenarios**:
-- This feature is particularly useful in scenarios where data is hierarchically structured.
+- Partial keyed reads are particularly useful in scenarios where data is hierarchically structured.
 For instance, if you're dealing with geographical data, you might want to retrieve all records within a certain area without specifying finer details initially.
-Partial keyed reads allow for this level of query flexibility.
+Partial keyed reads allow this level of query flexibility.

 ```svgbob
 +---------------------------------------------------+